You can listen to some of my original songs immediately below, followed by other songs and covers I’ve recorded.

 Rather than posting released versions or professional demos, I’ve chosen to post recordings made in my home studio.
 They are not professional quality.
 However, they were recorded only days or even hours after each song was written.
 They bring a freshness not necessarily present in a professional recording.

 There are several different styles here.
 To help you decide which ones to listen to, I’ve included a brief description of each and the year it was written.

 I’ll be posting new songs periodically, so please check back soon!

-NEW Song!
 When I Played My Accordion (2022) – I have fond memories of childhood, school days and, later on, my first job, making new friends, traveling and much more.
 A common thread runs through these memories–times when I played my accordion.

-NEW Song!
 Last Dance (2022) – My jazz instrumental “Last Dance” is the soundtrack to this film noir-style video filled with several props from the 1940s and 1950s.

 Simply Sublime (2021) – Here’s a month-by-month time-lapse of our vegetable garden, set to my classical instrumental “Simply Sublime.”
 It begins with sparse instrumentation, builds to a sustained peak, then slowly fades away to nothing – a musical parrallel to the garden’s lifecycle!

 55 Years of Songwriting (2021) – These are short excerpts from several representative original compositions I’ve written between 1966 – 2021.
 Timelines, news of the day and other information is also included.